 Steve Honig has been at the forefront of the public relations business for more than 35 years, having navigated worlds as diverse as Hollywood, Wall Street, Silicon Valley, the Olympics, New York’s fashion industry, the Las Vegas Strip and Washington, D.C.
 He has represented some of the world’s most recognizable companies, personalities and brands in a variety of businesses and industries.

 Honig is a media and communication strategist who works closely with clients to achieve specific objectives and provides counsel and tactical implementation in the areas of public relations, media relations, crisis communication, image and reputation management and brand building.

-Honig made international headlines when troubled actress Lindsay Lohan hired him to manage her press throughout two of the most tumultuous years of her life.
+Honig made international headlines when troubled actress Lindsay Lohan hired him to manage her press throughout some of the most tumultuous years of her life.
 The media credited Honig as being an effective and innovative public relations professional, which led to his hiring by other high-profile individuals embroiled in scandals and his reputation as a problem-solver and crisis go-to person.